 Many care services have worked hard to develop their skills in being person centred and providing person centred care and support.
 Provides an opportunity to "take stock" of achievements, be inspired by new learning from other fields and to find ways to maintain momentum.

 Nurturing Staff Well-being at Work.
 Benefit from understanding how person centred care begins with supporting staff with their emotions at work.
 Two day programme.

 Develops confidence to explore with staff and all colleagues their emotions at work.
 Considers the impact of emotional labour in dementia care.
 Practises using tools to support person centred staff teams.
 Aids recruitment, appraisal, supervision and support of staff.

 Dementia Care Matters at Home.
-Two day program.
 Benefit from looking at how to support people living in their homes through this model.
+Two day programme.